• Home |

 How Many Gun Violence Incidents Affect Black Americans Each Year?

-Homicides aren’t the only form of violence plaguing America.
-However, black Americans tend to commit suicide less often than other races.
-In 2023, there were 49,315 suicides—just over half of those involved a firearm.
-Black Americans died by firearm-related suicide at a rate of 5.3 per 100,000.
-Comparatively, white Americans died of suicide at a rate of 9.5 per 100,000.
+Black Americans tend to commit suicide less frequently than Americans of other races.
+Of the 49,315 suicides committed in the U.S. in 2023, just over half involved a firearm.
+Black Americans died by firearm-related suicide at a rate of 5.3 per 100,000: nearly half that of white Americans at 9.5 per 100,000.

 How Many Black Americans Die From Guns Each Year?